LDAP/domjudge-docker-stack/README.md

 docker swarm join --token <token> IP:Port
 ```
 - Set the data path
-    Edit the PATH Variable in the .env file
+    Edit the `PATH` Variable in the .env file
+- Run judges only on worker nodes
+    Set the `RESTRICT_JUDGE_ON` Variable in the .env file to _manager_